breatheco-de/the-misspell-chalenge/README.md

 Learning in public means collaboration, and you don't have to be an expert to collaborate.
 Misspells come to the rescue!

-The perfect ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or git expertise.
+The perfect ice-breaker for open-source contributions, fixing a misspell is easy and requires almost no GitHub or git expertise.

-## 📝 Instructions
+## 📝 Instructions:

 Find one misspell on the BreatheCode lessons, projects or exercises and create a pull request with the fix.